 Just because it’s cold out doesn’t mean you can’t paddle.
 That’s the message from boating and fishing enthusiasts, who want you to know that paddling is a year-round sport (unless you live where everything freezes over).

-Here are some of the reasons that canoeing, rowing, paddleboarding, and kayaking – both sea and river – are becoming increasingly popular in winter.
+Here are some of the reasons that early spring is the perfect time to go canoeing, rowing, paddleboarding, and kayaking.

 Peace and quiet.
-Winter boating is peaceful, because the crowds are gone and you will have even the most popular waterways almost to yourself.
+Spring boating is peaceful before the summer crowds arrive.
+You will have even the most popular waterways almost to yourself.

 The animal kingdom comes out.
 You have better chances of spotting wildlife.
 Deer are down from the hills, and more timid wildlife like fox and rabbit are more likely to come out when there are fewer people.